craibuc/zapier-intacct/README.md

 # zapier-intacct
-An Intacct integration for Zapier
+An Intacct integration for Zapier.